kimdanji/kimdanji.github.io/_posts/2023-08-13-designpattern.md

 tags:
   - designpattern
 ---
-this is design pattern page
+this is design pattern page!